MicroFocus/ALMOctaneJavaRESTSDK/README.md

 Currently the admin sections are not available using generated entities - but the CRUD functions are available

 ## What's New
+* CE 24.1.1
+  * ArrayFieldModel can now be used for fields containing generic JSONArray
 * CE 24.1
   * Object field model is now sent as JSON instead of String
 * CE 23.4